AOT-Technologies/forms-flow-ai/README.md

-# Forms Flow.AI
+# FormsFlow.AI
-`Forms Flow.AI` is an open source solution framework developed and maintained by [AOT Technologies](https://www.aot-technologies.com/).
+`FormsFlow.AI` is an open source solution framework developed and maintained by [AOT Technologies](https://www.aot-technologies.com/).
 The framework combines selected  open source Forms, Workflow, Analytics and Security products with custom-built integration code to provide a seamless solution which provides a viable alternative to expensive, enterprise software products.

 ## Table of contents
 * [About the Project](#about-the-project)